jax-ml/jax/jax/experimental/jax2tf/README.md

   * `jax_export=3` - will log the StableHLO module on serialization.
   * `jax2tf=3` - will log the parameters to `XlaCallModule` op on serialization.
-  * `xla_call_module_loader=3` - will log the StableHLO module upong loading, after shape refinementas, and on verification error.
+  * `xla_call_module_loader=3` - will log the StableHLO module upon loading, after shape refinements, and on verification error.
 You can use level `4` to add location information, and level `5` to also print the module before and after each transformation.
   * `xla_call_module_op=3` - will log the HLO module generated after shape refinement and conversion from StableHLO.
+  * `XlaCallModule` lowering has TensorFlow MLIR crash reproducer enabled, which can be instructed to generate a crash reproducer upon MLIR pass failures by setting an environment variable `MLIR_CRASH_REPRODUCER_DIRECTORY`.

 For the two `xla` modules mentioned above, you can control logging in OSS with environment variables, e.g.: